Nexela/PickerExtended/README.md

 -   Inventory size, Set the starting size of the players inventory
 -   Cheaty Lights added in for youtube/twitch videos.
 Turned off by default.
 -   Alt-entity-info is enabled by default when joining a game. there is a per player setting to disable.
+-   Add option to make some guis have smaller borders  (Ungirthy borders mod)
+-   Add option to make no power icon smaller (Less unplugged mod)